Employer

 Release funds from a tax deduction account

-If the enterprise has money left in their tax deduction account when it’s discontinued, there are two possible ways for you to get this money back:
+If the enterprise has money left in their tax deduction account when it’s discontinued, there are three possible ways for you to get this money back:

-• If the amount in the tax deduction account is less than NOK 12 000 after payment of the sixth period for 2025, you will get an automatic refund of the money.
-The amount will be paid after 10 April 2026.
+• If the amount in the tax deduction account is less than NOK 12,000 after payment of the sixth period for 2025, the amount will be automatically released after 10 April 2026.
+The amount will either be transferred to another account you hold at the bank, or the account will be converted.
+Contact your bank to find out what applies to you.

 • If the amount in the tax deduction account is NOK 12 000 or more after payment of the sixth period for 2025, you must apply for a refund of the money.